 Parameter scs_system_id

 Туре Numeric

-Value An integer value that specifies the SCSSYSTEMID of the emulated HSD50 storage controller.Initially set to an arbitrary guaranteed to be unique within the running emulated VAX 4000 model 106, 108, 700 and 705 node.
+Value An integer value that specifies the SCSSYSTEMID of the emulated HSD50 storage controller.
+Initially set to an arbitrary value that is guaranteed to be unique within the running emulated VAX 4000 model 106, 108, 700 and 705 node.